 Battery pack temperature sensing is enabled by default.
 The connection to the battery's NTC resistor is made using the SWVRTC pin and the AUX1 pin, as illustrated in Figure 76.
-The SWVRTC pin is a reference source controlled by the WM8352.
+The SWVRTC pin is a reference source controlled by the WM8350.
 The AUX1 pin (also an input to the AUXADC) is used as the input to the temperature sensing circuit.
 Note that the absence of the NTC connection will lead to a temperature failure condition being detected and battery charging will not be possible.

-Typical connections for the WM8352 battery charger are illustrated in Figure 76.
+Typical connections for the WM8350 battery charger are illustrated in Figure 76.
 The resistor value between SWVRTC and AUX1 should be selected to match the NTC.
-A typical value is $100k\Omega$.
+A typical value is $100 \mathrm{k}\Omega$.

-Figure 76 Typical Connections for WM8352 Battery Charger
+Figure 76 Typical Connections for WM8350 Battery Charger

-The WM8352 monitors the battery status via the AUX1 pin and by voltage/current sensing on other pins.
+The WM8350 monitors the battery status via the AUX1 pin and by voltage/current sensing on other pins.
 See Section 17.7.7 for details of the battery fault conditions and reporting.

-If the application is intended to run without a battery present, then it is recommended that a 3.3μ F capacitor be placed on the BATT pin to ensure correct charger behaviour.
-In this case, the Battery Charger interrupts should also be masked, as these will be invalid - see Section 17.7.8 for details of the Battery Charger Interrupts.
+If the application is intended to run without a battery present, then it is recommended that a $3.3\mu F$ capacitor be placed on the BATT pin to ensure correct charger behaviour.
+Also, the SWRTC pin should be left floating, to avoid leakage in BACKUP mode as described in Section 17.6.
+The Battery Charger interrupts should also be masked, as these will be invalid - see Section 17.7.8 for details of the Battery Charger Interrupts.
 It is recommended that the Battery Charger also be disabled in this case - note that the Battery Charger is enabled by default, including on entry to the OFF power state.